dotboris/vuejs-serverside-template-xss/README.md

 screwed all over again.

 When it comes to security, I prefer systematic solutions.
-A better solution would be to define a global variable in the page will all serverside variables.
+A better solution would be to define a global variable in the page that holds all serverside variables.
 This does not prevent a developer from mixing serverside and clientside rendering but it does give them a secure mechanism for passing values from the server to the client.

 We can implement this like so: